-This parameter is compatible with SFM5, which allows a mixture of FP2- and FP3-based cards to coexist.
-This fabric speed is displayed as "6 Gig" in the show>chassis output.
+This command option is compatible with SFM5, which allows a mixture of FP2- and FP3-based cards to coexist.
+This fabric speed is displayed as "6 Gig" in the show chassis output.

-The fabric-speed-b parameter enables the chassis to operate at the following speeds using N+1 switch fabric redundancy:
+The fabric-speed-b command option enables the chassis to operate at the following speeds using N+1 switch fabric redundancy: